Pronunciation of 'Epiphyllum'

 Ελληνικά (Greek)

-Derived from Greek, meaning 'upon the leaf', describing the plant's growth habit.
+Derived from Greek, meaning 'upon the leaf', referring to the plant's growth habit.